MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/managing-your-profile.md

 ---
 # Manage account settings and profile info

-You can view and update your developer account settings and profile info in the **Account settings** section of the [Windows Dev Center dashboard](using-the-windows-dev-center-dashboard.md).
+You can view and update your developer account settings and profile info in the **Account settings** section of the [Partner Center](https://partner.microsoft.com/dashboard).

 > [!NOTE]
-> Notification preferences (such as which type of notifications to receive and how to receive them) can be managed in **Message Center** (which you can access by selecting the message icon near the top of your dashboard).
+> Notification preferences (such as which type of notifications to receive and how to receive them) can be managed in **Message Center** (which you can access by selecting the message icon near the top of Partner Center).

 ## Account settings

-To view your account settings, click the gear icon in the upper right hand corner of your dashboard and then select **Developer settings**.
+To view your account settings, click the gear icon in the upper right hand corner of Partner Center and then select **Developer settings**.
 Here you'll find details about your account and links to other pages where you can view info and perform various account-related tasks.

 In the **Account details** section, you can see the status and type of your account.
 You can also see your Seller ID and other publisher ID info here.
 These values are assigned by Microsoft to uniquely identify your developer account and can't be edited.